vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 > UIOP, ASDF’s portable compatibility layer, contains a large set of tools for portably doing everything from querying the hostname to running external programs to manipulating environment variables.

-We should not require cl-fad nor Osicat anymore.
+We should not require cl-fad anymore (but we need Osicat, which unlike UIOP is POSIX compatible).

-Built on top of UIOP, Paul M. Rodriguez's [cmd](https://github.com/ruricolist/cmd) brings short and handy commands to run and pipe programs.
+Built on top of UIOP, Paul M. Rodriguez's [cmd](https://github.com/ruricolist/cmd) brings in short and handy helpers to run and pipe programs.

 ## Web Development